redkite-labs/redkitecms-docs/contribute/translate-alphalemoncms.rst

 .. code:: text

-    AlphaLemonCmsBundle.[locale].xliff
+    RedKiteCmsBundle.[locale].xliff

-Translate AlphaLemon CMS in your language
+Translate RedKite CMS in your language
 -----------------------------------------

-To start translating AlphaLemon CMS, simply copy the **AlphaLemonCmsBundle.en.xliff** and the **messages.en.xliff** catalogues and rename them with the locale you want to translate.
+To start translating RedKite CMS, simply copy the **RedKiteCmsBundle.en.xliff** and the **messages.en.xliff** catalogues and rename them with the locale you want to translate.

-Let's assume you want to translate AlphaLemon CMS in Italian: you need to know the i18n Italian notation, which is **"it"**.
+Let's assume you want to translate RedKite CMS in Italian: you need to know the i18n Italian notation, which is **"it"**.
 When you know this, you can start.

 .. note::

-    AlphaLemon CMS default language is English, and while it is not mandatory, it is better to start a new translation from this one.
+    RedKite CMS default language is English, and while it is not mandatory, it is better to start a new translation from this one.

-Catalogues are written using xliff format a derivation of xml markup language.
+Catalogues are written using xliff format a derivation of xml mark-up language.
 They are structured as follows:

 .. code:: xml